Initial Nutrition Assessment

 Follow Up Appointment

 During the follow up appointment we will celebrate your progress, get curious about potential obstacles, and together make plan to move forward in your journey.
-We can provide nutrition education, assist with meal planning and portioning guidance, and create a structured meal plan or move towards intuitive eating depending on what is indicated.
+We provide nutrition education, assist with meal planning and portioning guidance, and create a structured meal plan or move towards intuitive eating depending on what is indicated.
 Because our habits are deeply engrained, making changes that will last a lifetime occurs in stages and often takes time.
-Be patient.
 People often wonder how many times we’ll need to meet.
 That entirely depends on the purpose of our meeting, your goals, your readiness to change, what support systems you have in place, and many other factors.

 (Virtual and in-person available)